frederic-perez/AmE-dictionary/data/idioms.md

 __tell (someone or something) apart__ To be able to discern or distinguish two or more people or things that appear or seem similar. _This one is real, and this one is the counterfeit—you can tell them apart by the small holographic mark at the top corner of the genuine document._
 __tell (someone’s) fortune__ To (profess to) anticipate and inform someone about certain outcomes or events in their near or distant future. _This old lady in the apartment next to mine offered to tell my fortune for ten bucks.
 I never go in for stuff like that, but I’ll admit that I’m a bit curious._
 __tell apart__
+__tell it like it is__ To speak bluntly, directly, and truthfully, even if what is being said is undesirable to the listener.
 __tell me about it__ :three: (spoken) Used to say that you understand what somebody is talking about and have had the same experience: _I get so annoyed with Steve!
 Tell me about it.
 He drives me crazy._ :es: ¡Dímelo a mí!
 __tell me something I don’t know__
+__tell right from wrong__ To know what things are good and what things are bad_ He is old enough to tell right from wrong._
 __tell someone off__ To scold someone; to attack someone verbally.
 (This has a sense of finality about it.) _I was so mad at Bob that I told him off.
 By the end of the day, I had told off everyone else, too._
 __tell tales__ To share secrets, often knowing that doing so will cause problems for someone else.
 __temper tantrum__ An extreme and childish display of unreasonable anger, frustration, or distemper. _I can’t believe you threw a temper tantrum like that just because I didn’t want to go see some movie with you!_